Content analysis: Qualitative and quantitative content analysis

-This combination uses content analysis to systematically identify and quantify markers of a discourse across many texts.
-They are then interpreted through the macro-level theoretical lens of FDA.
-Content analysis provides the empirical evidence for the prevalence of certain themes or categories that constitute a broader Foucauldian discourse.
-For example, a study could use content analysis on media coverage of natural disasters, and then use FDA to interpret the identified patterns, revealing the underlying systems of meaning and institutional relations in the social construction of a topic such as recovery.

 Codebooks

 The data collection instrument used in content analysis is the codebook or coding scheme.
 In qualitative content analysis the codebook is constructed and improved during coding, while in quantitative content analysis the codebook needs to be developed and pretested for reliability and validity before coding.
 The codebook includes detailed instructions for human coders plus clear definitions of the respective concepts or variables to be coded plus the assigned values.

 Computational tools

 With the rise of common computing facilities like PCs, computer-based methods of analysis are growing in popularity.
 Answers to open ended questions, newspaper articles, political party manifestos, medical records or systematic observations in experiments can all be subject to systematic analysis of textual data.

 By having contents of communication available in form of machine readable texts, the input is analyzed for frequencies and coded into categories for building up inferences.

 Computer-assisted analysis can help with large, electronic data sets by cutting out time and eliminating the need for multiple human coders to establish inter-coder reliability.
 However, human coders can still be employed for content analysis, as they are often more able to pick out nuanced and latent meanings in text.
 A study found that human coders were able to evaluate a broader range and make inferences based on latent meanings.

-Recent work finds that frontier large language models (LLMs), used in a zero-shot setup, can reproduce expert content-analysis labels and in some cases outperform non-expert outsourced human coders on complex tasks such as entity extraction and identification of nuanced political criticism in news articles.